jhsimon/ThermoConsistentCHNS/README.md

 # Diffuse-Interface Two-Phase Flow with a Porous Obstacle

-A **FreeFEM** simulation of a rising two-phase bubble interacting with a diffuse porous obstacle.
+A **FreeFEM** simulation of a rising two-phase droplet interacting with a diffuse porous obstacle.
 The model couples a thermodynamically consistent Cahn–Hilliard/Navier–Stokes equations, Brinkman penalization inside the obstacle, adaptive mesh refinement, and discrete energy diagnostics.

 ## Model overview